Aplenty/SortableList/README.md

 Has support for using both translation files in different languages as well as i18n (https://github.com/turquoiseowl/i18n) plugin with [[[text]]] as nuggets

-V 0.0.5 Knockout driven with c# class as DTO.
+V 0.0.7 Knockout driven with c# class as DTO.

+Requires Knockout 3.2

 ------------------------------------------------------------